readthedocs/blog/api-v3-stable.rst

 API v3 is now stable
 =====================

-We are excited to announce that our API v3 has reached a stable release, and it's now available for all Read the Docs users.
+We are excited to announce that our `API v3 <https://docs.readthedocs.io/page/api/v3.html>`_ has reached a stable release, and is now available for all Read the Docs users.
-This includes Read the Docs Community and Read the Docs for Business.
 Since we :doc:`announced the API v3 beta </api-v3-beta>`,
-we have been adding extra functionality and bug-fixing some minor issues based on user feedback.
+we have been adding extra functionality and bug-fixing minor issues based on user feedback.

 The new API v3 *is not* a fully replacement (yet!) of API v2, but **we highly recommend using API v3 for all the new integrations**.